cyrus-and/chrome-remote-interface/README.md

 ### module.List([options], [callback])

-Request the list of the available open tabs of the remote Chrome instance.
+Request the list of the available open tabs of the remote instance.

 `options` is an object with the following optional properties: